datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 into child entities, the children functionality should be part of the pipe name i.e., “person-child-hr".

-*Output pipes:*
+*Outbound pipes:*

-An output pipe should have the same name as the name of the pipe generating the output pipe’s source dataset, only postfixed with “output” i.e., “person-child-hr-endpoint”.
+An outbound pipe should have the same name as the name of the pipe generating the outbound pipe’s source dataset, only postfixed with “output” i.e., “person-child-hr-endpoint”.

 The following flow shows a typical Sesam flow with each pipe’s preferred